whitestryder-labs/simple-inventory-app/README.md

 #### Deliverables
-1. The backend service is built with Java 8 and the Spring Framework, more specifically Spring Boot, Spring Data JPA, Spring MVC, Spring HATEOAS, and Spring Security.
+1. *Runnable System*: The backend service is built with Java 8 and the Spring Framework, more specifically Spring Boot, Spring Data JPA, Spring MVC, Spring HATEOAS, and Spring Security.
 Instructions for running can be found at [inventory-web-api README](./backend/inventory-web-api/README.md)

-2. The backend service supports the following API requests via HTTP including the two API requirements
+2. *API Requests*: The backend service supports the following API requests via HTTP including the two API requirements
    - Retrieve the current inventory (i.e. list of items)
    - Buy an item (user must be authenticated)
    - Retrieve a single inventory item